-If you live in another country, and you’re determined to learn how to start buying U.S. real estate as an international investor, you are certainly on the right path.
-Many foreign investors stop in their tracks when the roadblocks start popping up, or when things start to get a bit intimidating.
-If you dig a little deeper, you will find that you can actually buy American rental properties as a non-citizen without ever hitting those major walls that prevent so many overseas investors from achieving their dream of financial independence.
+If you live in another country and you’re determined to learn how to start buying U.S. real estate as a foreign investor in 2024, you’re certainly on the right path.
+Many international investors stop in their tracks when the process presents roadblocks.
+However, if you dig a little deeper, you’ll find you can actually buy American rental properties as a non-citizen without ever hitting any major obstacles.
+With that said, let’s head straight into a summary of the question of the day:

-What are the Benefits of Buying U.S. Real Estate When You Live in Another Country?
+Benefits of Buying U.S. Real Estate When You Live in Another Country?

-- The United States provides a stable, high return real estate investment market.
+• The United States provides a stable, high return real estate investment market.

-- America can offer many favorable cities to choose from, with lower cost housing markets than most international locations.
+• America can offer many favorable cities to choose from, with lower cost housing markets than most international locations.

 What Can Make it Difficult for Oversees Investors to Buy U.S. Properties?

-By far, the most difficult aspect for foreign real estate investors when buying U.S. properties is their dealings with the banks when trying to obtain a loan.
-There can be a lot of red tape for international real estate investors to cut through to make the deal happen.
-This can lead to some non-resident investors paying cash to skip the headaches.
-But paying with cash would be the worst thing you could do as a professional or up and coming investor.
-It can cause you to have your money tied up into one property.
-Utilizing the bank’s money is a more beneficial way to buy rental real estate in the United States, as well as build your international portfolio.
-Although easily obtaining funding for your U.S. property purchase can be challenging with traditional loans, there is certainly a way around this; it’s called non-recourse financing.
-We will be discussing this in detail.
+By far, the most difficult aspect for foreign real estate investors when buying U.S. properties is trying to obtain a loan from the bank.
+Why is this the case?
+Because there can be a lot of red tape for international property investors to cut through to make the deal happen, and this can lead to some non-resident investors paying cash to skip the headaches.
+But paying with cash would be the worst thing a property investor could do because it will lock their funds up into one piece of real estate, not leaving anything left to invest in additional properties.

 2. Trying to Make a United States Real Estate Deal Happen from Across the World